nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
-myStudent is **a desktop app for managing students of a tuition center, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, myStudent can get your student management tasks done faster than traditional GUI apps.
+myStudent is **an easy-to-use, portable and aesthetically-pleasing desktop application for managing students of a tuition center**, optimized for use via a Command Line Interface
+(CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you're able to type fast, myStudent can get your work done faster than a traditional GUI apps.

 ---
 ## About